vishwaskatiyar/Kommunicate-Submission/README.md

   - `parameter`: A string representing the name of the query parameter whose value you want to obtain.
 - **Output:** The function should return the value of the specified parameter as a string.
 If the parameter does not exist, it should return `null`.

+---

+## Question 3

+### Task Overview
+The goal of this task is to create a JavaScript function that reverses the digits of a given number.
+The function will accept a number as input and return its reversed form.

+### Task Details
+- **Function Name:** `reverseNumber`
+- **Input:** A number (`num`) that needs to be reversed.
+- **Output:** The reversed number as an integer.

+### Implementation Details
+The `reverseNumber` function starts by converting the input number into a string.
+This conversion is crucial because it allows us to treat the number as a sequence of characters, enabling easy manipulation of individual digits.

+An empty string, `reversedStr`, is then initialized to hold the reversed digits.
+The function uses a loop to iterate over the string representation of the number in reverse order, starting from the last digit and moving towards the first.

+During each iteration of the loop, the current digit is appended to `reversedStr`.
+This process effectively builds the reversed version of the original number.
+After the loop completes, `reversedStr` contains the digits of the original number in reverse order.

+Finally, the function converts the reversed string back into an integer using `parseInt` before returning it as the result.
+This ensures that the output is in the desired format.

+### Example Usage
+To reverse a number, you can call the function with a specific value, and it will return the reversed number.
+For instance, if you input the number `1463`, the function will return `3641`.

+### Conclusion
+This function efficiently reverses the digits of any given number and demonstrates basic string manipulation and control flow in JavaScript.